 - (1) Use of JEM-1439^{1} resources - The specific command contents (device types, specific codes, etc.) of JEM-1439 were used for specific device object type and code specifications. - ♦ Notes: 1) A home network (especially home equipment) standard published in Aug.
-1988 by the Japan Electrical Manufacturers' Association.
+1988 by the Electronic Industries Association of Japan.
 For detailed information on this standard, see Reference 1 in Appendix 1.